 The Committee shall meet as frequently as circumstances dictate, but at least quarterly.
 The Chair of the Committee or a majority of the members of the Committee may call a special meeting of the Committee.
-As part of its goal to foster open communication, the Committee shall periodically meet separately with each member of management, the personnel responsible for the internal audit function and the independent auditors to discuss any matters that the Committee or each of these groups believe should be discussed privately.
-The Committee may meet privately with the personnel responsible for the ethics and compliance program, as necessary.
+As part of its goal to foster open communication, the Committee shall periodically meet separately with each member of management, the personnel responsible for the internal audit function the independent auditors, and the members of management responsible for the implementation and execution of the Corporation's Compliance Program to discuss any matters that the Committee or each of these groups believe should be discussed privately.
+The Committee shall work with the Corporation's management to ensure that there is a Chief Compliance Officer assigned and available at all times.
+The Committee shall meet with the Chief Compliance Officer at least quarterly and may meet with members of the Organizational Compliance Committee, as well as other [ethics and compliance personnel/personnel involved in the compliance function], as necessary.

-All non-management directors who are not members of the Committee may attend meetings of the Committee, but may not vote.
+All non-management directors who are not members of the Committee may attend meetings of the Committee but may not vote.
 Additionally, the Committee may invite to its meetings any director, member(s) of management of the Corporation and such other persons as it deems appropriate in order to carry out its responsibilities.
 The Committee may also exclude from its meetings any person it deems appropriate in order to carry out its responsibilities.

 A majority of the members, but not less than two (2), will constitute a quorum.
-A majority of the members present at any meeting at which a quorum is present may act on behalf of the Committee.
-The Committee may meet by telephone or videoconference and may take action by unanimous written consent.
+Except when otherwise required by statute, a majority of the members present at any meeting at which a quorum is present may act on behalf of the Committee.
+In the absence of a quorum, a majority of the members of the Committee present may adjourn the meeting from time to time, until a quorum shall be present.
+The Committee may meet by telephone or video conference and may take action by unanimous written consent.